jamiesmith/theastroshed/_posts/2024-11-06-image-processing-with-pixinsight-scripts-from-theastroshed.md

   caption="Update"
 %}

-Once you've successfully installed and restarted PixInsight you should see a `theAstroShed` entry under your scripts menu, or you can download the and open the [sample process icons](https://raw.githubusercontent.com/jamiesmith/pixinsight-icons/refs/heads/main/theAstroShedScripts.xpsm) with PixInsight (to download, right click the link and save the file)
+Once you've successfully installed and restarted PixInsight, you should see an entry for `theAstroShed` under your scripts menu.
+You can download the and open the [sample process icons](https://raw.githubusercontent.com/jamiesmith/pixinsight-icons/refs/heads/main/theAstroShedScripts.xpsm) with PixInsight to see how I configure them (to download, right click the link and save the file)

 {%
   include figure image_path="/assets/images/posts/image-processing-with-pixinsight-scripts-from-theastroshed/the-astroshed-scripts.jpg"